 Skip to main content

 The Nebuly MCP Server lets AI assistants query Nebuly data through the Model Context Protocol.
-Use it to ask questions about interactions, conversations, aggregated data or to export interaction CSV files without leaving your assistant.
+Use it to ask questions about interactions, conversations and aggregated data, to build and update reports and charts, or to export interaction CSV files without leaving your assistant.

 The Nebuly MCP Server is currently in beta and available to all SaaS users and self-hosted customers.SaaS users can connect directly using https://mcp.nebuly.com/mcp.Self-hosted customers should use the URL provided by the Nebuly team.